 And as mentioned earlier, Google has joined the march with Google Privacy Sandbox designed to make cookies entirely obsolete.

-While Google states the goal of doing this is to make the web more private, the real intention for this move is to recognize that the global landscape of privacy is rapidly changing.
+While Google states the goal of doing this is to make the web more private, the real intention for this move is to recognize that the global landscape of privacy and consent is rapidly changing.
 Cookies are a failed technology that just doesn’t work with where we’re at in both our world culture and tech timeline.

 The other side of this issue is that Google and other browsers are unsure as to what will replace cookies for tracking.